EXTREMOPHILARUM/just-commit/README.md

 5. Use the Just Commit CLI tool by executing `python just_commit.py` followed by your git command.

 For more detailed instructions and examples, refer to the documentation in the `docs` folder.

+## Detailed Feature Documentation

+For comprehensive documentation on each feature, including usage examples, integration guidelines, and more, please visit the `docs` folder.
+Each component's documentation includes a link back to its source code for easy reference, ensuring a seamless navigation between documentation and implementation.